scttech/Build_Financial_Software/chapter3/README.md

-# Project Contents
+# Overview

-The following projects exist in this folder

-## ACH Parser v1

-A simple parser that includes a single unit test to help get you started

-## ACH Parser v2
+Chapter 3 discusses how we process and parse payments from an ACH file.

+The versions of the ACH Processor in this chapter increase the functionality of the processor iteratively.

-An updated version of the parser that includes unit tests for all record types
+We also incorporate unit tests for all the functionality introduced.

-## ACH Parser v3
+* `v1` is a great place to start to see a sample of the structure
+* `v2` expands on the functionality of parsing each ACH record type

-A version that contains empty unit tests for the challenges introduced in the chapter
+* `v3` addresses some of the challenges in the chapter

-* File Rejection
-    * Ensuring the file records are 94 bytes in length
-* Batch Rejection
-    * Ensuring the trace numbers are ascending
-* File Rejection
-    * Ensuring the addenda flag is correct

-## ACH Parser v4

-The final version of our ACH Parser for this chapter

-# Additional Files

-The following additional files are contained in here